ELMO Pre-Dissertation Funding

 - Participate in GlobalFieldLab Working Group before and after fieldwork

-- Short description of project, methodology and results (300-400 words) suitable for publication on IDN website.
+- Short description of the project, methodology, and results (300-400 words) suitable for publication on IDN website.

 - At least two high resolution, work-related photographs